 This category contains participant-facing benefits, which indicate how practical a challenge is in a video-call setting.
-Because this category only includes participant-facing benefits, a particular benefit could either awarded an \textit{Offered}, \textit{Not-offered} or \textit{Quasi} (partially offered) status.
+As this category only includes participant-facing benefits, a particular benefit could either awarded an \textit{Offered}, \textit{Not-offered} or \textit{Quasi} (partially offered) status.
 The following challenges are granted an \textit{Offered} status:

-\begin{itemize} \item \textbf{Easy-to-Comprehend}: If the challenge requires action (i.e., is active), it is also easily understood, and the task comes naturally to a human participant. \textit{Quasi} is granted if it is difficult to understand, even if done automatically by the camera.
+\begin{itemize}[nosep,parsep=2pt,leftmargin=*] \item \textbf{Easy-to-Comprehend}: If the challenge requires action (i.e., is active), it is also easily understood, and the task comes naturally to a human participant. \textit{Quasi} is granted if it is difficult to understand, even if done automatically by the camera.

 \item \textbf{Appropriate-to-Request}: If the task must be completed, it can be completed without hesitation or embarrassment.
-It is still permitted if it is done automatically without the participant's awareness during the call.
+It is still permitted if done automatically without the participant's awareness during the call.

-\item \textbf{Physically-Effortless}: If the participant is not required to do anything except hold a mobile device, say. \textit{Quasi} is granted if performed challenges do not require any more than a simple task to be done, which a participant might even undertake naturally during a video call interaction.
-All passive challenges are deemed physically effortless.
+\item \textbf{Physically-Effortless}: If the participant is not required to do anything except press a button. \textit{Quasi} is granted if performed challenges do not require more than a simple task, which a participant might even undertake naturally during a video call interaction.
+Passive challenges are deemed physically low-effort by default.

-\item \textbf{No-Equipment-Needed}: Suppose the participant does not require any extra equipment to complete the task.
-They would join the video call as usual, with no expectations.
+\item \textbf{No-Equipment-Needed}: Suppose the participant does not require extra equipment to complete the task.
+They would join the call as usual, with no expectations.

-\item \textbf{Detected-by-Humans}: If the challenge introduces artifacts or inconsistencies that could be perceivable distinctly by humans. \textit{Quasi} is granted if the artifacts could be seen with a keen eye of a human evaluator who might be specifically looking for them.
-If the challenge would not introduce any particular observable artifacts, \emph{Not-Offered} is granted.
+\item \textbf{Detected-by-Humans}: If the challenge introduces artifacts or inconsistencies that humans could perceive distinctly. \textit{Quasi} is granted if the artifacts could be seen with the keen eye of a human evaluator who might be specifically looking for them.
+If the challenge would not introduce any particular observable artifacts, \emph{Not-Offered} is granted. \end{itemize}

-\item \textbf{High-Sensitivity-Test}: If the artifact is observed or noticed by humans or detected automatically, it could only be generated by a phony video stream with a high probability.
-If an artifact might be caused due to low video quality or camera angle, then \textit{Quasi} is granted.

-\item \textbf{Accessible}: If the challenge can be accessed by all participants (with or without any disability).
-If some participants could only do the challenge, then \textit{Quasi} is granted. \end{itemize}